Written by Karen Selby, RN | Medically Reviewed By Dr. Raja Michael Flores | Edited By Walter Pacheco | Last Update: November 14, 2024

 Proteins are essential building blocks for your body’s cells.
 Different organs and tissues in your body are made of different types of proteins.
 These proteins give doctors critical clues when trying to diagnose cancer.

-For example, when doctors find cancer in the lung tissue and the membrane (mesothelium) next to it, they need to determine whether it is lung cancer, mesothelioma or cancer originating somewhere else in the body.
+For example, when doctors find cancer in the lung and the nearby membrane (mesothelium), they must determine its type.
+It could be lung cancer, mesothelioma, or cancer from elsewhere in the body.

-Immunohistochemical tumor markers help doctors determine what kind of cancer is present.
+Immunohistochemical tumor markers help doctors find out what cancer is present.

 What Is Immunohistochemistry?